Sedonia-R/domain-name-generator/README.md

 This project illustrates the use of nested loops to generate a set of domain names using all possible combination of names from three arrays.
+Note that the chicken loop is an example of doing the same from a single array.